AnimeNL/volunteer-portal-api/README.md

 AnimeCon 2021 Volunteer Portal (backend)
 ===
 This repository contains a Volunteer Portal backend implementation for the [AnimeCon 2021](https://www.animecon.nl/) festival.
 The frontend may be found in the [volunteer-portal](https://github.com/AnimeNL/volunteer-portal) project, also published on GitHub.

+**This project has been designed specifically for AnimeCon, and will not consider contributions that are not immediately applicable to AnimeCon.**

+# TODO: Clean up the following

 ## API Documentation
 The [/api/](api/) directory implements the full set of